Why stateful services

 - Universally addressable.

-- Web Agents are addressed by URIs, enabling them to link together across domains into a world wide web of point-to-point streams.
+- Web Agents are addressed by URIs a globally unique identifier, enabling them to link together to any other web agents (real-world objects) in your business.

 - Continuously operating.

-- Web Agents remember their program state between operations, so they don't need to query a database every time they wake up.
+- Web Agents remember their program state between operations, so they don't need to query a database every time they receive new data.

 How stateful services work

-Nstream builds on SwimOS, a distributed microkernel for executing large numbers of virtual compute processes.
-Millions of Web Agents can run in a single SwimOS kernel process per compute node, scaling linearly with the size of the cluster.
+Millions of Web Agents can run in a single SwimOS (a distributed operating system open-sourced in 2019) instance per compute node, scaling linearly with the size of the cluster.

 - Virtual processes.

 - SwimOS runs a virtual container for every web agent, ensuring that each web agent can perform processes independently, reduce interdependency, and enhance security.

 - Web Agents track program state & context in managed virtual files, and provide an ACID (Atomicity, Consistency, Isolation, Durability) guarantee.
 Keeping state and business logic (code for the program that it runs) together improves performance and reduces latency.

 - Web Agents remember the states of other Web Agents they are linked to.
 Enabling you to merge states from multiple Web Agents - essentially performing stream-to-stream joins at scale with network-level latency.